KinetekEnergy/vsdiat-aashray-reddy/docs/Day-1/SoC-Design-and-Openlane.md

 ![Clock tree synthesis](./SoC-Design-and-Openlane-Images/cts.png)

 The clock distribution network is built.
-This ensure the clock signal is delivered to any components that need it and makes sure that the clock signal is synchronized with all parts.
+This ensures the clock signal is delivered to any components that need it and makes sure that the clock signal is synchronized with all parts.

 #### Routing (Route)

 All physical wires, or interconnects, are added.
 It connects the cells and the metal layers.

-The Skywater 130nm PDK (SKY130) as 6 layers.
+The Skywater 130nm PDK (SKY130) has 6 layers.
 The lowest is titanium nitride and is for the interconnects.
 The rest are aluminum.

 Similar to the placement stage, routing is done in two steps: